ketch-com/orlop/.github/CONTRIBUTING.md

 ## Responsibilities
 * Ensure that code that goes into core meets all requirements in this checklist:
   * General
-    - [ ] Is this change useful kjust to me, or something that I think will benefit others greatly?
+    - [ ] Is this change useful just to me, or something that I think will benefit others greatly?
     - [ ] Check for overlap with other PRs
     - [ ] Think carefully about the long-term implications of the change.
 How will it affect existing projects that are dependent on this?
   * Quality